 Get your free 52 page Vietnam Guide plus exclusive email Travel Planning Course.

-What is the Forbidden Purple City?
+What is the Forbidden Purple City in Hue?

 Put simply it was a private complex of buildings reserved exclusively for the ruling emperor, his family, court ladies and urchins housed inside the Imperial City area, the inner sanctum if you like.
 Being inside the main citadel and moat, plus behind it’s own 3.7m high brick walls it was the safest place to live.